 More on Mayor Randy White

-- Elected as city council member representing Ward I in April 2011 and elected as Mayor in April 2015.
+- Elected as city council member representing Ward I in April 2011 and elected as Mayor in April 2015 and re-elected in November 2019.

 - Former Planning Commission member.